Understanding White Blood Cells: What They Are and Why They Matter

 What are White Blood Cells?

 White blood cells are a type of blood cell primarily responsible for protecting the body from infections and foreign invaders.
-Unlike red blood cells, they are colorless due to the lack of hemoglobin and are fewer in number.
-Their importance in immune function makes them a critical part of the body's defense mechanism.
+Unlike red blood cells, they are colourless because white blood cells are a diverse group consisting of several different types, each with its specialised function.

 Types of White Blood Cells